German business leaders talk allyship at diversity conference | DW | 11.11.2021

 The event, hosted by newspaper Tagesspiegel and association Charta der Vielfalt, celebrated its 10th anniversary this year

 The event brings together decision-makers from many fields in Germany to discuss diversity management.
-It is hosted by Berlin newspaper Der Tagespiegel and Charta der Vielfalt, an association dedicated to promoting diversity in the workplace.
-The conference this year celebrated its tenth anniversary.
+It is hosted by Berlin newspaper Der Tagesspiegel and Charta der Vielfalt, an association dedicated to promoting diversity in the workplace.
+The conference this year celebrated its 10th anniversary.

 The event, held digitally this year due to the coronavirus pandemic, featured speeches and panel discussions in which German companies and media houses laid out the importance of diversity to their organizations and what steps still needed to be made.